mark-blacher/sql-algorithms/primitives/README.md

 ## Primitives
 This folder contains different sub-folders with the primitives from chapter 3 of the publication.

-Each sub-folder `conditions, errors, loops, procedures` and `variables` contains a Python file and a corresponding SQL file with the same operation performed as in the Python file.
+Each sub-folder `conditions, errors, loops, functions` and `variables` contains a Python file and a corresponding SQL file with the same operation performed as in the Python file.

 ## Requirements